mosip/.github/profile/README.md

 - **Scalability**: Designed for populations of millions, with cloud-native and on-premise deployment options.
 - **Configuration**: Module configurations are stored in the [mosip/mosip-config](https://github.com/mosip/mosip-config) repository.
 - **Infrastructure**: Deployment scripts and Kubernetes configurations are available in [mosip/mosip-infra](https://github.com/mosip/mosip-infra).

-## Getting Started
-To explore MOSIP’s source code, fork the relevant repositories and refer to the [MOSIP Documentation](https://docs.mosip.io) for setup guides.
-For contribution guidelines, see the [Contributor Guide](https://docs.mosip.io/1.2.0/community/code-contributions).

 ## License
 All core MOSIP modules are licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).